gbmhunter/LinuxCanBus/docs/usage/basic_example.rst

         LinuxCanBus canBus;

-        // Setup CAN bus using interface can0, 250000 baud, and standard frame format (i.e. not extended) canBus.Init("can0", 250000, LinuxCanBus::FrameFormat::STANDARD);
+        // Setup CAN bus using CAN interface can0 and the standard frame format (i.e. not extended) canBus.Init("can0", LinuxCanBus::FrameFormat::STANDARD);

         // Write to CAN bus
         CanMsg writeMsg;